-Parallel computer architecture, memory systems, runtime environments, optical interconnects, elastic fidelity computing, design for dark silicon, data-oriented software architectures.
+Parallel computer architecture, optical interconnects, memory systems, runtime environments, approximate computing, design for dark silicon, and data-oriented architectures.

 (With a little effort this might work itself into reasonable shape.
 Due to perpetual lack of time, for now, the information below should suffice to whet your appetite.
 If you want more information on any of these projects, please drop me a note.)

 The overreaching research umbrella at the Parallel Architecture Lab at Northwestern (PARAG@N) is energy-efficient computing.
 At the macro scale, computers consume inordinate amounts of energy, negatively impacting the economics and environmental footprint of computing.
 At the micro scale, power constraints prevent us from riding Moore's Law.
 We attack both problems by identifying sources of energy inefficiencies and working at hardware/software techniques for cross-stack energy optimization.
 Thus, our work extends from circuit and hardware design, through programming languages and OS optimizations, all the way to application software.
 In a nutshell, our work aims to minimize the overheads associated with data storage and data transfers (e.g., through adaptive memory hierarchy designs, memory technologies, and silicon photonics), computational overheads (e.g., through specialized computing on dark silicon), to medium-long term (minimize energy at logic circuits through selective approximate computation), to the long term (push back the bandwidth and power walls by designing 1000+-core virtual macro-chips with nanophotonics, along with the runtime environment that goes with it).
 An overview of our research at PARAG@N was presented at an invited talk at IBM T.J.
 Watson Research Center and Google Chicago in March 2012 (the talk is a little old and many things have happened since then, but it is a good starting point).

 More specifically, we work on: